smoochiepook/smoochiepook/README.md

 ## dni

-    minors / anyone without their age on their page
+- minors / anyone without their age on their page

-    rude, aggressive etc personalities
+- rude aggressive personalities

-    anti-int, gatekeepers etc
+- anti-int, gatekeepers etc

-    systems, irls, anti-doubles etc

 ## int

-if u fixate on any of these things .......
+if u fixate on [any of these things](https://wip9000.carrd.co/#interests) .......
 PLZ (plz) int w me!!!

 i am constantly looking for new medias / fandoms / shows / music / etc to get into!!
 IF U THINK ILL LIKE SMTH NEW feel free to suggest it 2 me!